 The Group's credit spread methodology utilises gradient tenors and currency specific spreads.
 The appropriate credit spread for the agency or corporate fixed income security is determined using a cubic spline interpolation of the appropriate currency and credit rating category in the credit spread matrix based on the remaining tenor of the facility.
 This singular credit spread is then added to the discount spot rates to value the facility using the discounted cashflow method.

 The models used to determine fair values are validated, and periodically reviewed by experienced personnel at Group Market Risk.

-b.
+Notes to the Consolidated Financial Statements (continued) 30 September 2023 b.
 Measurement of the expected credit loss allowance